university-of-york/research-it-documentation/docs/source/using_viking/virtual_desktops.rst

 .. attention::

     It's important to ``kill`` any unused virtual desktops not just log out / close down the connection.
-They will still be running in the background using resources (remember the :doc:`code of conduct <../getting_started/code_of_conduct>`) so it's really important that you ``kill`` them after you are finished if you leave too many runing you will not be able to start a fresh one.
+They will still be running in the background using resources (remember the :doc:`code of conduct <../getting_started/code_of_conduct>`) so it's really important that you ``kill`` them after you are finished.
+If you leave too many running you will not be able to start a fresh one and will negatively impact other users.

 .. _virtual_session_compute_node: